On Asymptotics of Optimal Stopping Times: Conclusions

 \section{Conclusions}

 In this paper we have derived asymptotics of optimal stopping times for sequences of independent identically distributed continuous random variables.
-In particular, we have found the asymptotics of the expected value and the variance of the stopping time for two large classes of density functions whose domains have either infinite or finite upper bounds.
+In particular, we have found the asymptotics of the expected value and the variance of the stopping time for large classes of density functions whose domains have either infinite or finite upper bounds.

+Asymptotic calculations were performed on a number of probability distributions, on both bounded and unbounded domains.
+Numerical simulations were subsequently performed to calculate the expectation and variance of the optimal stopping rule for a range of values of $N$, ranging from 10 to 1000.
+In each case, the simulated results tended towards the asymptotic prediction in the large-$N$ limit, validating the asymptotic approach.

-This analysis demonstrated that the asymptotic behaviour of optimal stopping statistics depends on only the behaviour of the upper tail of the cumulative distribution function.
-Importantly, if a density function $f(y)$ has no upper bound and the upper tail decays exponentially as $y \rightarrow \infty$, the expectation and variance of the optimal stopping rule are given by $E(\tau_N) = N/2$ and $\mathrm{Var}(\tau_N) = N^2/12$.
-These values do not depend on any other features of the distribution, and hold for any distribution with exponentially-decaying upper tail behaviour.
+One particularly interesting observation is that, if a density function $f(y)$ has no upper bound and the upper tail decays exponentially as $y \rightarrow \infty$, the expectation and variance of the optimal stopping rule are given by $E(\tau_N) = N/2$ and $\mathrm{Var}(\tau_N) = N^2/12$.
+These asymptotic values do not depend on any other features of the distribution, and hold for any distribution with exponentially-decaying upper tail behaviour.
+This parameter independence was tested for the exponential distribution, for which the simulated values converged to the large-$N$ asymptotic prediction given a range of different parameter choices.

-We then considered distributions with no upper bound and algebraically-decaying upper tails.
-For this class of distributions, we found that the asymptotic behaviour of the optimal stopping statistics depends only on the algebraic power of the distribution upper tail decay rate, and not on any other feature of the distribution.
+The independence of the expectation and variance of the optimal stopping rule from distribution parameters does not hold for distributions with algebraically-decaying upper tails, such as the Pareto distribution.
+We found in our analysis that the expectation and variance of the optimal stopping rule in this case depends on the algebraic power of the tail decay rate, which was supported by numerical computation for a range of different parameter values.

-A similar analysis was applied to distributions on domains with finite upper bounds, showing that the optimal stopping statistics depend only on the distribution behaviour near the upper bound $y_{\mathrm{max}}$.

-The key observation produced by this study is that the leading-order asymptotic behaviour of the optimal stopping expectation and variance depends on only the behaviour of the cdf (and hence pdf) near the upper bound.
-Furthermore, the asymptotic behaviour of these statistics depends solely on the algebraic rate at which the tail approaches the (finite or infinite) upper bound of the distribution domain.

-This approach may be extended in straightforward to some discrete density functions; this is illustrated in Appendix \ref{A:Geo} for the geometric density.
-In general it is more challenging to apply asymptotic methods on discrete domains, and finite discrete domains in particular, requiring intermediate asymptotic matching in order to determine statistical features.
-The extension of these results to discrete distributions as well as deriving asymptotics of optimal multiple stopping times \cite{Nik07} are a substantial matter for our further research.